 The Tribeca Film Festival is a great chance to stretch your film-going experience.
 If you normally check out blockbusters when you go to the movies, try something new, whether it's a documentary, a foreign film, or a short film.

 08 of 09

 Check out a Tribeca Film Festival Panel Discussion

 Going to the Tribeca Film Festival is not just about seeing movies -- the Tribeca Film Festival hosts a variety of Panel Discussions that are lively and interesting (and popular, so get your tickets early!).
 Often the discussions include directors, screenwriters, even actors so you get a behind the scene glimpse into the films.Continue to 9 of 9 below.

 Be Prepared for Celebrity Sightings

-One of the great things about attending film festivals is that you've got a good chance of seeing actors and directors of your favorite films attending the festival.
+One of the best parts about attending film festivals is that you've got a good chance of seeing actors and directors.
+They are also attending the festival either premiering their own movie or supporting their peers.
 One of the best places to celebrity spot during peak times (7-9 p.m. daily) is at the Regal where photographers shoot pictures of celebrities on the red carpet.